theengs/gateway/docs/use/use.md

 Theengs Gateway then uses the bindkey `0dc540f3025b474b9ef1085e051b1add` to decrypt all advertisements from device `00:11:22:33:44:55:66` and bindkey `6385424e1b0341109942ad2a6bb42e58` for all advertisements from device `AA:BB:CC:DD:EE:FF`.

 ## Resolving random private addresses
-If you want to resolve random private addresses into a device's identity address, you need to add an identity resolving key (IRK) for each identity address with the `--identities` argument.
+If you want to resolve random private addresses into a device's identity address, you need to add an Identity Resolving Key (IRK) for each identity address with the `--identities` argument.
 For example:

 ```
 TheengsGateway --identities 00:11:22:33:44:55:66 0dc540f3025b474b9ef1085e051b1add AA:BB:CC:DD:EE:FF 6385424e1b0341109942ad2a6bb42e58